Walter-Stroebel/clippy/README.md

 [party sample PNG](party.png)

+### General drawing
+- Integration with ImageMagick
+- You can ask ChatGPT to make simple images as SVG.
+Clippy will detect SVG and convert it to PNG using ImageMagick "convert".
+- Beware that an LLM is not capable of actual processing.
+For instance, even a pie chart is iffy.
+Simple shapes work fine.

 ### Development Odyssey
 Our developmental trajectory was an amalgamation of iterative decisions and consistent collaboration.
 A snapshot of our journey: